 5G Enabled Collaborative Mixed Reality Classroom, New York University – Students work together in teams to construct and manipulate virtual models, form hypotheses, and test those hypotheses in real time.
 Team Members: Ken Perlin, Roger Kingsepp, Jan Plass, Chris Hovey, Alex Serralta, Zhenyi He, Connor DeFanti and Alexander Gao.

 5G K-12 Robotics Classroom, Tufts University – A set of Augmented Reality tools and curriculum for robotics in K-12 classroom that gives students a clear understanding of the complex workflows of a robot.
 Team Members: Jivko Sinapov, Jennifer Cross, Chris Rogers, Amel Hassan, Andre Cleaver, and Faizan Muhammad.

 Augmented Reality for Social Transition, Columbia University – A HoloLens game to help middle school students with special needs advance social interaction outside of the classroom in an augmented reality environment.
 Team Members: Xiaofan Zhang, Jullia Suhyoung Lim, Jaehyun Kim and Patrick Kwon.

-Playgrounds Physics, New York Hall of Science — An app that makes physics fun and interactive, in the classroom and beyond.
+Playgrounds Physics, New York Hall of Science – A dynamic app that allows middle schoolers to use Physics as a tool for understanding their world in the classroom and beyond.
 Students document their own bodies in motion, track the paths of their physical activities, and use onscreen data tools to analyze the variables of force, energy, and motion.
 Team Members: Dorothy Bennett, Cornelia Brunner, Harouna Ba, Stephanie Chambers, Trent Oliver, and Robert Moskal.